Lionesses blasted after huge snub to fans as they land back in Blighty

 However, other fans were more understanding.
 “They’ve been on a plane for 24 hours.
 I’m sure they’re tired and they just want to go home and get some sleep.
 There’s a time and a place for a fan meet and greet and I’m sure it will happen in the next day or two,” one fan then said.

 The FA issued a statement in the wake of fan complaints.
 They explained that players never exit through arrivals.
-They also then added that the Lionesses exit was planned for logistical and security reasons, whether they had won or lost on Sunday.
+They also added that the Lionesses’ exit was planned for logistical and security reasons.

-The FA also then added that they had asked Heathrow officials to inform fans that the Lionesses wouldn’t be exiting through arrivals.
-However, it seems as though the message wasn’t relayed to fans.
+Today (Wednesday, August 23), Georgia Stanway hit back at claims that the players had snubbed fans.
+During an appearance on This Morning, she was asked if players had any say in the decision to “snub” the fans.

+“It all happens around us.
+I had no idea until afterward when we got back on the coach and there was a few tweets out saying they were disappointed,” she said.

 Read more: England’s Lionesses ‘guaranteed to be honoured by King Charles’ following World Cup success